GangLii/Adversarial-AP/README.md

 - 'CE' : CE Min.

 ## Contact
 If you have any questions, please open a new issue or contact Gang Li via <gang-li@tamu.edu>.
-If you find this repo helpful, cite the following paper:
+If you find this repo helpful, please cite the following paper:
 ```
 @inproceedings{li2023maximization,
   title={Maximization of Average Precision for Deep Learning with Adversarial Ranking Robustness},